delawaremathguy/ShoppingList15/README.md

 * (*24 Dec*) Reinstated the required `.sheet` modifier on ShoppingListView so that you can really add a new item after tapping the `+` button in the navigation bar (duh!)
 * (*24 Dec*) Fixed a little bit of a bug caused by a misunderstanding on my part in ModifyExistingItemView that now requires me to keep a reference to an Item.
+* (*26 Dec*) Cloud sharing is off by default, to avoid confusion.
+See comments in PersistentStore.swift.

 ## General App Structure